Alcoholism What Is?

 Withdrawal from alcohol requires medical treatment and care as alcohol withdrawal syndrome can be life-threatening.
 The 4 phases of alcohol withdrawal are as follows:

-1) Tremulous Stage – tremors of hands and legs, especially evident if the person going through alcohol withdrawal attempts to hold out his or her hand.
+1) Tremulous Stage – tremor of hands and legs, especially evident if the person going through alcohol withdrawal attempts to hold out his or her hand.
 This stage of alcohol withdrawal is often accompanied by restlessness, anxiety, and agitation.

 2) Seizures often follow the tremulous stage of alcohol withdrawal in 25% of people.
 These seizures are most often generalized seizures, during which the whole body shakes uncontrollably until the person loses consciousness.